-To apply, all applicants to the Master of Arts program must complete the OTCAS application and choose the University of Southern California, being sure to complete the required program materials for USC, including the following:
+To apply, you must complete the OTCAS application and choose the University of Southern California, being sure to complete the required program materials for USC, including the following:

 - Complete a baccalaureate degree with a minimum cumulative grade point average (GPA) of 3.0 from an accredited college or university.* Note: If you completed a graduate degree we will consider your graduate GPA instead of your undergraduate GPA.
-If you have a question about your specific situation, please contact Director of Admissions, Dr. Liz Carley.
+If you have a question about your specific situation, please contact Liz Carley, Director of Admissions .

 - Send all of your official transcripts from all colleges and universities you have attended to OTCAS directly.

-*Applicants who fall slightly below any of the GPA and GRE general test admission criteria can be considered for conditional admission at the regular decision deadline (February 15).
+*If you fall slightly below any of the GPA and GRE general test admission criteria, you can be considered for conditional admission.
 If you have questions about your specific situation, please feel free to contact us.

 - Submit three letters of recommendation (evaluations) from professors, therapists, and/or other professionals familiar with your capabilities and achievements.
 Recommendations (evaluations) should be submitted electronically through OTCAS.

 - Submit a personal statement through the USC program specific questions section of OTCAS in response to the following prompt: “Three core values that guide and shape the culture of the Chan Division are:

 - Inclusion: Embracing diversity, full participation and health equity.

 - Innovation: Cultivating creative thinking and novel methods that positively impact pressing social and health needs.